-Since Christmas is a time for traditions, I’m republishing this story about Santa’s early origins first published the first Christmas here on Fictionspawn Monsters.
+Since Christmas is a time for traditions (and I’m on holidays), I’m republishing this story about Santa’s early origins first published the first Christmas here on Fictionspawn Monsters.
 Happy Yule, everyone!

-It was mid winter, and the celebration of the turn of the darkness had already started.
-The children were waiting for Odin to come with gifts, as they all thought they had been nice this year.
-But Freidis knew Solvar had not.
-She was the only one who knew.
-She hadn’t told anyone.
+The celebration of the turn of the darkness had already started.
+The children were waiting for Odin to come with gifts, as they all thought they had been nice this year, but Freidis knew Solvar had not.
+No one else knew, she hadn’t told anyone.

-I know what you did to your sister, said Odin.
-His one eye lit up in lust for punishment.
-The other was an empty socket.
-Solvar started backing towards the door.
+I know what you did to your sister.
+Odin’s only eye lit up in lust for punishment.
+Solvar backed towards the door.

 Ho ho ho!
 He jumped on his horse.
 They flew into the night and disappeared.

 Freidis came into the room.
-There were gifts all over.
-Her brother was not there.
+There were gifts all over, but her brother was not there.
 She had already known.
 Solvar wouldn’t get any gifts this year.
 He wouldn’t get any gifts at all.